 Open Source Solutions

-The other option and the one most preferred by retailers and entrepreneurs to set up an online store is using open source solutions such as Magento, WooCommerce, and Prestashop.
+The option most preferred by retailers and entrepreneurs to set up an online store is using open source solutions.
+The examples are Magento, WooCommerce, and Prestashop.
 These are the systems that offer you a platform with most of the necessary modules in many of the cases.
 They are usually easily manageable both in the business activity and in the configuration of the same.
 Unlike the options previously seen, the main expenses will correspond to the following items:

 - Accommodation rate in servers in a data center (or hardware and maintenance expenses if you choose to install in-house servers).

-- Costs derived from the creation of the customized online store plus investments associated with the introduction of improvements or updates (or a considerable number of working hours, if the developments are carried out within the company itself).
+- They derive the costs from the creation of the customized online store plus investments associated with the introduction of improvements or updates (or a considerable number of working hours, if the developments are carried out within the company itself).

-- You get 100% ownership of your online store and do not depend on conditions required by suppliers (as in the case of marketplaces or SaaS stores platforms).
+- You get 100% ownership of your online store.
+There is no dependency on conditions that the suppliers require (as in the case of marketplaces or SaaS stores platforms).

 - You can make the modifications that you consider appropriate in terms of design and layout of your e-commerce store.

-- This option allows the integration of services on demand, such as the merger of your ERP with the e-commerce store, the installation of an online after-sales service (made according to our specific needs) or the inclusion of any payment system alternative.
+- This option allows the integration of services on demand.
+The examples are the merger of your ERP with the e-commerce store, the installation of an online after-sales service according to our specific needs) or the inclusion of any payment system alternative.

 - Higher initial cost than the other options, since you will have to create the e-commerce store from scratch using your own resources or entrusting it to a specialized e-commerce agency.